-While there are plenty of active funds that have not outperformed the index, there are still a lot that have!!!
-At Affluence, we try to search out the top 1% of fund managers, as the best managers can significantly outperform the market.
-Investing this way, if you can do it consistently well, can provide much better results than passive investing.
+While there are plenty of active funds that have not outperformed the index, there are still a lot that have.
+At Affluence, we try to search out fund managers who can significantly outperform the market.
+Investing this way, if you can do it well, can provide much better results than passive investing.
+You can view our full performance history by fund, on the Performance page of our website.

-The best category for active managers according to the SPIVA report is small and midcap Australian equities, with only 38% of funds being outperformed by the index over 5 years.
-It is no accident that many funds Affluence invests into are in the small and mid-cap Australian equities category.
+The best category for active managers according to the SPIVA report is small and mid-cap Australian equities, with 58% of funds being outperformed by the index over 5 years.

+It is no accident that many funds Affluence invests in are in the small and mid-cap Australian equities category.

-S&P only include long only funds in the comparison, thereby ignoring many other investment strategies (for example there are many outstanding long/short and market neutral funds and managers).
+S&P only include long only funds in selected categories in their comparison, thereby ignoring many other investment strategies (for example there are many outstanding long/short and market neutral funds and managers).
 The Affluence Investment Fund has substantial investments in these types of funds as we believe they can offer good returns, reduce portfolio volatility and increase diversification.